coala/coala/docs/Users/Install.rst

     **Windows** - The easiest way on windows is to start a command prompt as an administrator and start ``setup.py``.

+To install the nightly build from our master branch, you can do:

 ::